The 6 Types of Trump Trolls as Told by Rick Wilson

 The Alt-Reich.
 Social media has become a fever swamp for the alt-reich—pardon me, alt-right—and all the variations of Trump’s white-power cheering section.
 They’re obsessed with racial purity, eugenics, and of course, the Jooooooos.
 I know them from their stern Twitter avis of mustached Germanic philosophers, Roman generals, and cartoon Pepes.

 If you’re under the gun of Trump trolls, you have three options.
 First, you can ignore or block them.
 This is surprisingly effective.
 They lose interest quickly when dismissed, distracted by reality TV, government cheese, and generic malt-liquor novelty beverages.
 Second, they sometimes need a good, hard slap, and I’m not unwilling to provide it.
-Finally, part of the troll belief set is that any-one other than a pure-of-heart Trumpista is morally weak and fearful of their rage.
+Finally, part of the troll belief set is that anyone other than a pure-of-heart Trumpista is morally weak and fearful of their rage.
 I never give them the satisfaction.

 This article appears in the October 2018 issue of Washingtonian.